riclarsson/Pythonic-DISORT/CONTRIBUTING.md

 - You may want to **include screenshots and animated GIFs** which help you demonstrate the steps or point out the part which the suggestion is related to.
 You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on macOS and Windows, and [this tool](https://github.com/colinkeenan/silentcast) or [this tool](https://github.com/GNOME/byzanz) on Linux. <!-- this should only be included if the project has a GUI -->
 - **Explain why this enhancement would be useful** to most PythonicDISORT users.
 You may also want to point out the other projects that solved it better and which could serve as inspiration.

 The only other guideline at the moment is that PythonicDISORT should remain system agnostic and installable through a simple `pip install` command.
-If your contributions have dependencies, they should be similarly easy to install.
+If your contributions have dependencies, they should be similarly accessible and easy to install.

 <!-- You might want to create an issue template for enhancement suggestions that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->